tofulupo/apple-dns-profile-creator/README.md

 deno task preview
 ```

-Then browse to `http://<your-machine-ip>:5173`, configure the profile, and
+Browse to `http://<your-machine-ip>:5173`, configure the profile, and download
-download it. iOS (safari) recognises the media type and offers to install; if it
+it. iOS (Safari) recognises the media type and offers to install; if it saves
-saves the file instead, opening it from Files should start the same flow.
+the file instead, opening it from Files should start the same flow.

 For a permanent install, `deno task build` produces a static `dist/` that any
 web server can host, over HTTP or HTTPS.
 Nothing server-side is required.